Willie Snead: 2016

 Throughout training camp, Snead competed against rookie second round pick Michael Thomas for a job as a starting wide receiver after the Saints released Marques Colston.
 Head coach Sean Payton named Snead the third wide receiver to start the regular season, behind Brandin Cooks and Michael Thomas.

-He appeared in the New Orleans Saints season-opener against the Oakland Raiders and caught nine passes for a career-high 172 yards and a touchdown during their 35–34 loss.
+He appeared in the Saints season-opener against the Oakland Raiders and caught nine passes for a career-high 172 yards and a touchdown during their 35–34 loss.
 Snead, Cooks, and Michael Thomas combined for a total of 373 receiving yards against the Raiders, which became the most by a New Orleans trio in a loss.
 Snead was inactive for a Week 3 loss against the Atlanta Falcons after injuring his toe.
 On November 13, 2016, Snead caught five passes for 47 yards and had a season-high two touchdown receptions during the Saints’ 25–23 loss against the Denver Broncos in Week 10.
 In Week 12, Snead completed a 50-yard touchdown pass to running back Tim Hightower off a lateral during the fourth quarter of a 49–21 victory against the Los Angeles Rams.
 It marked his first career touchdown pass.
 Snead finished the 2016 NFL season with 72 receptions for 895 receiving yards and four touchdowns in 15 games and four starts.

 2017

-Snead entered training camp slated as the No. 2 wide receiver, but received competition for the role from Ted Ginn Jr. On September 1, 2017, Snead received a three game suspension stemming from an incident where he was arrested for driving while intoxicated and failing to maintain proper control of his vehicle after crashing into a parked car and failing a breathalyzer test.
+Snead entered training camp slated as the No. 2 wide receiver, but received competition for the role from Ted Ginn Jr. On September 1, 2017, Snead received a three-game suspension stemming from an incident where he was arrested for driving while intoxicated and failing to maintain proper control of his vehicle after crashing into a parked car and failing a breathalyzer test.
 He was originally suspended for four games, but was reduced to three after an appeal.
 Upon returning from suspension, Snead was named the fourth wide receiver in the depth chart behind Michael Thomas, Ted Ginn Jr., and Brandon Coleman.
 He also lost his position as the primary slot receiver to Brandon Coleman.
 Snead finished the 2017 NFL season with only eight receptions for 92 receiving yards and was held without a touchdown reception in 11 games and seven starts.

-2018

 On March 13, 2018, the New Orleans Saints applied a level three tender to Snead as a restricted free agent.
 The tender allowed the Saints to match any contract offer given to Snead.